-What surfaced in a small Chinese food market in 2019 has spread to nearly every country around the world, disrupting daily lives and derailing global economies.
-The health care and occupational health communities have all felt the impact and practicing good hygiene is now more fundamental than ever.
+When a virus surfaced in a small Chinese food market in 2019, we had no idea that it would become a global pandemic, spreading to almost every country around the world, disrupting daily lives and derailing global economies.
+The health care and occupational health communities are amongst those that have been heavily impacted, but one clear outcome for everyone, is that good hygiene practices are more fundamental than ever.

-Proficient health care services and over the counter medicines have up to this point made it possible to navigate in a world that is loaded with microorganisms relatively care-free, but the pandemic has brought into sharp focus how susceptible we all are to infection and how much bacteria surrounds us every day.
-To reinforce this statement:
+Proficient health care services and over the counter medicines have made it possible to navigate relatively care-free in a world that is loaded with microorganisms, but the pandemic brought into focus how susceptible we all are to infection and how much bacteria surrounds us every day.
+To reinforce this message:

 A teaspoon of soil contains as many microorganisms as humans currently living in Africa and gram of dental plaque contains approximately 1x1011 bacteria, which is roughly the number of humans who ever lived.1

-Before the Coronavirus (Covid-19) pandemic, healthcare professionals always practiced good hygiene by disinfecting work surfaces, wiping down medical equipment and washing hands as a standard work practice.
-Fast forward and these actions have now become vital to everyone and should be the first consideration to protecting patients, our colleagues and our own families.
+Before the Coronavirus (Covid-19) pandemic, healthcare professionals practiced good hygiene as a standard work practice - disinfecting work surfaces, wiping down medical equipment, and washing hands.
+Fast forward to today, and these actions have become an essential for everyone in order to protect not just patients, but also colleagues and our own families.

-In today’s climate, according to the Centers for Disease Control and Prevention (CDC) guidelines, audiological services now pose a medium to high-risk infection rate for Coronavirus because of the proximity to patients, test set-up and length of appointments2.
-Despite the development of several vaccines the healthcare sector will likely continue to face some level of strain due to the ease of virus transmission and will need to function with the strictest hygiene and sanitation programs for the foreseeable future.
+According to the Centers for Disease Control and Prevention (CDC) guidelines, audiological services pose a medium to high-risk infection rate for Coronavirus diseases because of the proximity to patients, test set-up, and length of appointments.2 Despite the development of several vaccines, the healthcare sector is likely to continue facing some level of strain due to the ease of virus transmission and will need to function with the strictest hygiene and sanitation programs as an ongoing requirement.

 A ‘high-touch’ service

-Traditionally, audiological care has been very much a ‘high-touch’ service where equipment is frequently handled and whereby several face-to-face screening assessments, hearing-aid fittings and follow-up appointments are conducted, all within confined spaces.
-With most people who require audiology services also being over 70 years of age3, this demographic is also at one of the highest risks from Coronavirus.
+Traditionally, audiological care has been very much a ‘high-touch’ service where equipment is frequently handled and several face-to-face screening assessments, hearing-aid fittings and follow-up appointments are conducted, all within confined spaces.
+With most people who require audiology services being over 70 years of age,3 this demographic is also at one of the highest risks from Coronavirus.

-The potential for future physical distancing restrictions, increased sanitation, ventilation and abrupt lockdowns also creates challenging circumstances in which to provide a high-quality hearing health service.
-With this in mind, do hearing healthcare services need to adapt to additional hygiene practices and how do we approach this?
+The potential for future physical distancing restrictions, increased sanitation, ventilation and lockdowns, also creates challenging circumstances in which to provide a high-quality hearing health service.
+The question is; do hearing healthcare services need to adapt to additional hygiene practices and if so, how do we tackle this?

 “In the delivery of any health-related service, it is the health professional's responsibility to ensure the safety of all patients served.
 Toward this end, it is imperative that audiologists provide patients with diagnostic and treatment environments that are designed to minimize or eliminate the potential transmission of disease.”4

-Unfortunately, with an occupational hazard such as Coronavirus, elimination is impossible.
-A ‘digital first approach’ should therefore be favoured, conducted via phone, video, email, or any other form of digital communication as appropriate.
+With an occupational hazard such as Coronavirus, elimination is impossible, so it becomes about minimising risk.
+A digital approach should be considered first, whereby patient interactions can be conducted via phone, video, email, or any other form of digital communication as appropriate.

-Where face-to-face appointments are required, these should only be made when it is known that the clinic setting and operational criteria can meet the standards needed using professional judgement on necessity and in line with local policy.
+Where face-to-face appointments are required, make sure the clinic setting and operational criteria can meet the standards needed using professional judgement regarding necessity and in line with local policy.

-Before conducting any clinics, practitioners should also ensure they are fully competent with basic sterilisation techniques and hygiene principles.
-Hand and respiratory hygiene, as well as allotting time for deep cleaning in areas that provide the space to social distance should also be in place.
+Before conducting any clinics, practitioners should make sure they are fully competent with basic sterilisation techniques and hygiene principles.
+Hand and respiratory hygiene should be in place, as well as allocation of time for deep cleaning areas that provide the space to social distance.

 There may also need to be a consideration of the air supply to the facility.
-Most types of air conditioning systems can be used as normal, but if a centralised ventilation system is used which removes and circulates air to different rooms, it is recommended to turn off recirculation and use a fresh air supply.
+Most types of air conditioning systems can be used as normal, but if you have a centralised ventilation system which removes and circulates air to different rooms, it is recommended to turn it off and use a fresh air supply.

-Furthermore, if using a fluid resistant surgical mask (FRSM type IIR) for a continued period (more than one patient visit) it cannot be removed or touched until the usage period is concluded.
-Masks should therefore be replaced as soon as damaged, cause skin irritation or become difficult to breathe through.
+As well as this, if using a fluid resistant surgical mask (FRSM type IIR) for a continued period (more than one patient visit), it should not be removed or touched until the usage period is concluded.
+Masks should therefore be replaced as soon as they become damaged, cause skin irritation, or become difficult to breathe through.

 However, Coronavirus or any another viral respiratory disease is likely to continue as a pervasive global influence.
-While it poses tremendous challenges to traditional audiological services, it also creates the incentive to rapidly adapt to a changing landscape.
+While it poses a tremendous challenge to traditional audiological services, it also creates the incentive to rapidly adapt to a changing landscape.

 We now offer the following audiometry and spirometry hygiene consumable solutions: Type IIr3ply surgical face masks, Ear Cushion Covers, Bacterial Viral Filter for spirometers, Clinell Universal Wipes and Promed nitrile gloves.

-For more information on any of our hygiene consumables please visit our hygiene consumables page, contact our customer support team on +44 (0)1865 880 846 or email us at firstname.lastname@example.org.
+For more information on any of our hygiene consumables please visit our webpage, contact our customer support team on +44 (0)1865 880 846 or email.

 1Microbiology by numbers.
 Nat Rev Microbiol 9, 628 (2011).